 The final resource assessment value for each tract incorporates both the known and yet to be discovered resources.
-The known resource values were compiled as part of the Level 1 MRA project.
+The known resource values were compiled under a contract as part of the Level 1 MRA project.
 Each mineral occurrence in the provincial database was researched to see if any resource values had ever been published.
 All deposits with resource values were tabulated and their deposit types evaluated.
 These values were incorporated into the digital deposit models that are used as part of the input to the Mark3B simulator.
-The results of this resource compilation work were subsequently incorporated into the MINFILE database and have been published as Open File 1995-19 (MINFILE Team, 1995).
-This publication is the source of resource values used in the final calculation of the Level 1 tract assessment score.
-The resource values were converted to a dollar value based on a commodity price list developed for the Level 1 assessment.
+The results of this resource compilation work were subsequently incorporated into the MINFILE database and have been Open File published as 1995-19 1995).
+(MINFILE Team, This publication is the source of resource values used in the final calculation of the Level 1 tract assessment score.
+The resource values were converted to a pseudo-dollar value based on а commodity price list developed for the Level 1 assessment.